BuildOnViction/docs/docs/developers/clicommands.md

-This shows useful CLI commands for developers to work with the TomoChain software `tomo`.
+This shows useful CLI commands for developers to work with the TomoChain client `tomo`.